-Get started with Docker for MacEstimated reading time: 15 minutes
+Get started with Docker Desktop for MacEstimated reading time: 17 minutes

-Docker is a full development platform for creating containerized apps, and Docker for Mac is the best way to get started with Docker on a Mac.
+Docker is a full development platform to build, run, and share containerized applications.
+Docker Desktop is the best way to get started with Docker on Mac.

-If the image is not found locally, Docker will pull it from Docker Hub.
+hello-worldimage above, if the image is not found locally, Docker pulls it from Docker Hub.

 In a web browser, go to

-http://localhost/to bring up the home page.
-(Since you specified the default HTTP port, it isn’t necessary to append
+http://localhost/to view the nginx homepage.
+Because we specified the default HTTP port, it isn’t necessary to append

 dockeras the hostname to build the URL.
 Now, ports are exposed on the private IP addresses of the VM and forwarded to

 View the details on the container while your web server is running (with

 $ docker container ls CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 56f433965490 nginx "nginx -g 'daemon off" About a minute ago Up About a minute 0.0.0.0:80->80/tcp, 443/tcp webserver

 Stop and remove containers and images with the following commands.
 Use the “all” flag (